ffb-LANL/resonant-ultrasound/README.md

 Copyright and license
 ---------------------

-Los Alamos National Security, LLC (LANS) owns the copyright to Resonant Ultrasound Spectroscopy hardware schematics and software suite.
+Triad National Security, LLC. owns the copyright to Resonant Ultrasound Spectroscopy hardware schematics and software suite.
 The license is BSD-ish with a "modifications must be indicated" clause.

 ## Los Alamos C# Number
 C17076